liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/15-oauth2/02-authorizing-access.markdown

 for the client application to store and send along with any future request for data.

-For example, if the authorization code `946856e2b5ddf0928f6fc55f657bab73` were sent to the client application, when the client requests data, this code must be sent in each request header.
+For example, say the authorization code `946856e2b5ddf0928f6fc55f657bab73` was sent to the client application.
+When the client requests data, this code must be sent in each request header.
 Using a command line HTTP client such as Curl, you could send a request like this: